aaronshaver/factorio-power-lines-algorithm-visualizer/README.md

 # Factorio power lines algorithm visualizer

-Visualizes Factorio-style power line connection algorithms using TypeScript, Canvas, and React
+Web app that visualizes and imagines Factorio-style power line connections if they could use new, alternate algorithms to connect

 ## Why?